 Prior to the authorization of any personnel position in the District budget, the Superintendent, collaborating with other District authorities with personnel assignment responsibilities, shall develop, for Board approval, a job description which establishes all essential functions of the position.
 The description shall encompass supervision responsibilities, completion of records and reports, and achievement of professional goals identified to enhance student achievement and help the school and/or District meet goals established by statute and/or Board policy.
 Certified personnel shall also be held responsible for cooperation with students, professional associates, parents, staff, and community groups.

+Investigations

+All employees shall cooperate fully with all investigations conducted by the District as authorized by policy or law.
+Failure to comply may be considered insubordination.

 Accommodation